Regulatory actions for May 6, 2025

 May 6, 2025

-Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alterity, Alvotech, Capricor, Ichnos, Immunitybio, Novo Nordisk, Rezolute, Teva, Vanda.
+Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Brightheart, GE Healthcare, Merit Medical.

 Briefs